withertech/SteamScraper/docs/CONFIGINI.md

 `[main]`, `[<PLATFORM>]`, `[<FRONTEND>]`

 #### gameListBackup="true"
-When set to true Skyscraper will create a backup of the existing game list each time it is run in game list generation mode (this mode is enabled by leaving out the `-s MODULE` option).
+When set to true Steamscraper will create a backup of the existing game list each time it is run in game list generation mode (this mode is enabled by leaving out the `-s MODULE` option).
 The filename and path of the backup will be equal to the existing game list but have a timestamp appended to the name of the format `-yyyyMMdd-hhmmss` (eg. `gamelist.xml-20200530-115900`).

 ###### Allowed in sections
 `[main]`, `[<FRONTEND>]`

 #### mediaFolder="/home/pi/RetroPie/roms"
 Sets the artwork / media output folder.
-By default Skyscraper outputs the composited artwork files to the game list export folder + `/media`.
+By default Steamscraper outputs the composited artwork files to the game list export folder + `/media`.
 This allows you to change that to a non-default location.

 Read more about the artwork compositing [here](ARTWORK.md).